What Is Telehealth?

 “The use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.”

-In other words, providers have an opportunity to give patients real-time consultation and training while also providing services in remote areas.
+In other words, providers have an opportunity to support our families with real-time consultation while also providing services to those in remote areas.

-Since providers started using telehealth more than three decades ago, other professionals have applied it in numerous fields, from dermatology to surgery.
+Providers began using telehealth over three decades ago and have applied it across numerous fields, from dermatology to surgery.

-Telehealth for ABA therapy started less than ten years go, but it has quickly shown signs as an affordable, accessible way for children and families to receive care.
+Telehealth for ABA therapy is a little bit newer on the scene (less than a decade old), but it yields an affordable, accessible way for children and families to receive care.

 As the technology for this tool continues to improve, so does its ease of use.
 Patients can use their phone, tablet, or computer to connect directly with therapists and other health care providers.

 Telehealth relates to a broader range of remote healthcare services.
 For example, continued educated and training for providers, meetings, clinical services like ABA therapy, and more falls under the umbrella of telehealth.